-We sometimes wonder if the choices we made are the right ones and how our lives are affected.
-There are several well-established and time-proven religions of faith each with at least hundreds of millions of followers.
-For someone who seeks spiritual salvation, one will wonder which one will fulfill its promises.
-For those who are looking for guidance to a prosperous yet harmonious life style, there are schools of philosophy to consider and their success is not guaranteed.
-There are/were people who:
+We sometimes wonder if the choices we made are the right ones and how different choices will affect our lives.
+For someone who seeks spiritual salvation, there are several well-established and time-proven religions of faith to choose from.
+For those who are looking for guidance to a prosperous and harmonious lifestyle, there are schools of philosophy to choose from.
+There are people who:

-Have devoted the entire life to raise a family,
+4) Have devoted the entire life to raising a family,

-Is there a single yardstick or the absolute standard that we can rely on to evaluate whose life is more meaningful and essential to the survival of the human species?
+Is there a single yardstick or the absolute standard that we can rely on to evaluate whose life is more meaningful and what is the better way of living?

-Before a person reaches adulthood, the choices in life are mainly made for the person by other people – what food to eat, clothes to wear, school to go to, friends to play with, etc. When the person achieves mental and physical maturity, one is usually free to choose how to spend the rest of the life:
+Before a person reaches adulthood, the choices in life - what food to eat, clothes to wear, school to go to, friends to play with, etc. - are mainly made for the person by other people.
+When a person achieves mental and physical maturity, one is usually free to choose how to spend the rest of the life:

-A person may choose to have many friends to share common interests, ideals, and desires.
-But, due to economical, political, and social influences, a person is lucky to find one close friend that lasts for a life time.
+2) A person may choose to have many friends to share common interests, ideals, and desires.
+But, due to economical, political, and social influences, a person is lucky to find one close friend that lasts for a lifetime.

-A person may want to live a long, productive, and meaningful life.
-But, all that also depend on external forces (genetics, environment, etc.) that the person has no control of.
+3) A person may want to live a long, productive, and meaningful life.
+But, all that depends on external forces - genetics, environment, etc. - that the person has no control of.

 A person’s life is not defined by the choices one made but by the choices that are available for the person to make.

-In the animal world, it is survival by any means at any cost.
-All living things are checked and balanced by Nature’s ecosystem.
-In the man-made world, the game of life has become more complex as it is no longer just to survive and to reproduce:
+In the animal world, it is survival by any means at any cost, and each living thing’s existence is checked and balanced by Nature’s ecosystem.
+In the man-made world, the game of life has become more complex and unpredictable as it is no longer just to survive and reproduce:

-Some people are only interested in making money to enjoy the material comfort,
+2) Some people are only interested in making money and enjoying the material comfort,

-Some people are destined to rich and fame because of their innate talent and special capability.
+5) Some people are destined to be rich and famous because of their innate talent and special capability.

-In the man-made world, the competition to make a living is fierce.
-But, new opportunity is also abundant.
-To find a mate and raise a family is not difficult.
-But, to meet someone and share a long lasting and happy family is a rarity.
+In the man-made world, the competition to make a living is fierce and merciless, yet new opportunities are also abundant and reachable for those who can work hard.
+To find a mate and raise a family is not difficult, yet to meet someone and share a long-lasting and happy family is a rarity.
 What a person can accomplish in life is defined by Nature and refined by Nurture.